-We refined the initial dataset to isolate the best quality data for the analysis.
+We refined the initial data set to isolate the best quality data for the analysis.
 Plot records were retained only if they possessed both a corner point and a full plot boundary and had a crop type record for the reference rainy agricultural season.
-Furthermore, if the location information (either corner point, or plot boundary, or both) was duplicated across two or more plots, we dropped all duplicated records, except in cases where one, and only one, of the duplicated records had a high degree of confidence assigned to their location data quality - in these cases, the record with the high degree of confidence in the location data quality (both for the corner point and the plot boundary), as indicated by a metric provided by the GPS unit, were retained.
+Furthermore, if the location information (either corner point, or plot boundary, or both) was duplicated across two or more plots, we dropped all duplicated records, except in cases where one, and only one, of the duplicated records had a high degree of confidence assigned to their location data quality - in these cases, the record with the high degree of confidence was kept and the remaining records were dropped.
+Lastly, only records with a high degree of confidence in the location data quality (both for the corner point and the plot boundary), as indicated by a metric provided by the GPS unit, were retained.
 We treated plots that were cultivated with any maize as "maize plots", and otherwise labeled them as "non-maize."